 Fine Art Gallery showing cast glass sculpture and murrini blown glass made on site in Door County.
 Classes and demonstrations available.
 Prices start at $290.
 Hardware is not included

 Jeremy Popelka has been casting hot glass since 1981.
-His work is in many museums and collections.
-He has taught nationally.
+His work is in many museums and collections, and he teaches glass technique internationally.
 Please call or email to see more work.

 We are proud to say that Mollusk is now in the permanent collection of the Museum of Wisconsin Art.